derykmakgill/krawisz/test.md

 >I believe that's because Theymos is hand-selecting mods only who follow in his exact instructions and censorship.
 They have to be devoted minions or they will be removed.

 Indeed only a week after his removal, u/hardleft121 wrote that ['Gavin and Mike are right'](https://www.reddit.com/r/Bitcoin/comments/3jgtjl/i_support_bip101/cuqdm54/?context=3) in [BIP 101,](https://github.com/bitcoin/bips/blob/master/bip-0101.mediawiki) a proposal to raise the Bitcoin block size.

+#### 08 January 2016

+A thread in r/Bitcoin titled *Scalability issue is a red-herring* argues Bitcoin is a store of value first and by implication suggests we don't need to raise the block size.
+The thread has 51 comments and zero upvotes.

+Theymos comments in agreement and is heavily downvoted.

+>If that requires treating bitcoins like Yap stones, that's still better than what we had before Bitcoin.

+u/Uber_Nick responds, questioning Theymos on deleting comments he disagrees with.

+>Does "better and freer" mean users won't be banned from discussing ideas that are different than yours?

+Theymos replies and is heavily downvoted.

+>No one is ever banned for discussing ideas that are different than mine.
+Banning someone for that reason would be completely at odds with my philosophy of moderation.

+Seems rational?
+But when we use the [Removeddit tool,](http://removeddit.com/r/Bitcoin/comments/404z6b/scalability_issue_is_a_redherring/) we can see 24% of the comments on the entire are removed, most of which appear to have been in response to Theymos' defense of his moderation policies.

 #### 26 January 2016